-- 1) We will develop a clear role profile, person specification and application form. - 2) When advertising a role which involves working with children or adults at risk we will make it clear that any appointment is subject to a DBS check. - 3) All applicants will be asked to complete an application form and include the names of two referees. - 4) For paid staff-shortlisting of applicants will be carried out by at least two people, including the group leader directly overseeing the role being recruited for. - 5) Interviews will be carried out by at least two people, including the group leader; - 6) References, a Self-Disclosure Form and an enhanced DBS check must be completed satisfactorily before the appointed person starts in their role where required. - 7) The above process will be appropriate to the serving area of the church roles and responsibilities'.
+- 1. We will develop a clear role profile, person specification and application form; - 2.
+When advertising a role which involves working with children or adults at risk we will make it clear that any appointment may be subject to a DBS check at the appropriate level;

+- 3. All applicants will be asked to complete an application form and include the names of two referees; - 4.
+Shortlisting of applicants will be carried out by at least two people, including the line manager or group leader directly overseeing the role being recruited for; - 5.
+Interviews will be carried out by at least two people, including the line manager or group leader; - 6.
+References, a Self-Disclosure Form and an enhanced DBS check must be completed satisfactorily before the appointed person starts in their role.